BTNeandertha1/BTDiablo/README.md

 (Level changes are for Insanity Only)

 ### Act 1
+- 85 All Zones
-- 85 Cave Level (Both Levels) Increased Density by ~25%
+- Cave Level (Both Levels) Increased Density by ~25%
-- 85 Mausoleum Increased Density by ~25%
+- Mausoleum Increased Density by ~25%
-- 85 Crypt Increased Density by ~25%
+- Crypt Increased Density by ~25%
-- 85 Hole Level (Both Levels)
-- 85 Tristram
-- 81 Tower 1
-- 82 Tower 2
-- 83 Tower 3
-- 84 Tower 4
-- 85 Tower 5
-- 83 Cow Level and increased density an additional 10% (was 81)
+- Cow Level and increased density an additional 10% (was 81)

 ### Act 2
+- 85 All Zones
 - Town spawn and Town Portal locations changed
-- 85 Sewers (All Levels)
-- 85 Halls of the Dead (All Levels)
-- 85 Maggot Lair (All Levels)
-- 85 Claw Viper Temple (Both Levels)
-- 85 Tombs

 ### Act 3
+- 85 All Zones
 - Town Spawn location changed
-- 85 Great Marsh
-- 85 Flayer Dungeon (All Levels)
-- 85 Spider Cavern
 - Lower Kurast is DANGEROUS in Agony and Insanity...
 Like really...
 - Durance of Hate Level 3
    - Added Aura to Maffer Dragonhand
    - Added Aura to Wyand Voidbringer

 ### Act 4
+- 85 All Zones
 - Stash and Deckard Cain locations Changed
-- 84 Outer Steps
-- 85 Plains of Despair
-- 85 City of the Damned
 - Chaos Seal Bosses Same TC as Baal Waves

 ### Act 5
+- 85 All Zones
 - Stash and Deckard Cain locations Changed
-- 85 All Zones
 - Madawc is always Aura Enchanted
 - 96 Uber Areas (Forgotten Sands, Furnace of Pain and Matron’s Den) Also greatly increased Elite packs and density
 - 99 Uber Tristram